-UK PM Theresa May tries to plot a course out of the Brexit maelstrom
+UK PM May tries to plot a course out of the Brexit maelstrom

-LONDON (Reuters) - British Prime Minister Theresa May will chair a five-hour cabinet meeting on Tuesday in an attempt to plot a course out of the Brexit maelstrom as she comes under pressure to either leave the European Union without a deal or call an election.
+LONDON (Reuters) - British Prime Minister Theresa May will chair several hours of cabinet meetings on Tuesday in an attempt to plot a course out of the Brexit maelstrom as she comes under pressure to either leave the European Union without a deal or call an election.

-Nearly three years since the United Kingdom voted to leave the EU in a shock 2016 referendum, British politics is in crisis and it is unclear how, when or if it will ever leave the club it first joined in 1973.
+Nearly three years since the United Kingdom voted to leave the EU in a shock referendum result, British politics is in crisis and it is unclear how, when or if it will ever leave the club it first joined in 1973.

 May’s deal has been defeated three times by the lower house of the British parliament which failed on Monday to find a majority of its own for any alternative to her deal.
 May is expected to try to put her deal to a fourth vote this week.

-The deadlock has already delayed Brexit for two weeks beyond the planned exit date of March 29 and May is due to chair hours of cabinet meetings in Downing Street in a bid to find a way out of the maze.
+The deadlock has already delayed Brexit for two weeks beyond the planned departure date of March 29 and May is due to chair hours of cabinet meetings in Downing Street in a bid to find a way out of the maze.

-“Over the last days a no-deal scenario has become more likely, but we can still hope to avoid it,” EU’s chief Brexit negotiator Michel Barnier said at an event in Brussels.
+“Over the last days a no-deal scenario has become more likely, but we can still hope to avoid it,” the EU’s chief Brexit negotiator Michel Barnier said in Brussels.

+“The UK should now indicate the way forward or indicate a plan,” Barnier said.
+“More today than ever.”

+Barnier said Britain could still accept the stalled deal negotiated by May, reiterating it was “the only way” for Britain to leave the bloc in an orderly way.

 Education Secretary Damian Hinds said he hoped May’s withdrawal agreement would finally be approved this week by parliament, saying it remained the best outcome.